moliver28/research-handbook/content/job-families/people-group/talent-acquisition-enablement-ops.md

 - Aligns with GitLab values

-### Manager, Talent Acquisition Operations
+### Talent Acquisition Operations Manager

 The Manager, Talent Acquisition Operations reports to the Senior Manager, Global Enablement.

-#### Manager, Talent Acquisition Operations Job Grade
+#### Talent Acquisition Operations Manager Job Grade

-The Manager, Talent Acquisition Operations is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Talent Acquisition Operations Manager is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Manager, Talent Acquisition Operations Responsibilities
+#### Talent Acquisition Operations Manager Responsibilities

 - Design and drive rigor in processes and policies for our Global Talent Acquisition team
 - Optimize our TA and Candidate Experience systems, tools and processes to create consistent, efficient and equitable hiring outcomes